dvirgilad/k8s-grpc/README.md

     cd k8s-grpc
 ```
 * Run the server
-    In a server with a valid `.kubecontext` file:
+In a server with a valid `.kubecontext` file :
 ```bash
     go run server/main/main.go
 ```
 The default port to access the server is 9999

 * Run the client:
 Change line 15 in client/main/main.go to point to the server
 ```bash
     go run client/main/main.go
 ```